 What are the outcome measures expected as a result of the method of distribution?
-The primary outcome measures for the HOPWA grant are: number of households served number of preventions of homelessness. number of households provided more stable housing. number of households accessing permanent housing placement.
+The primary outcome measures for the HOPWA grant are: • number of households served; • number of preventions of homelessness; and number of people transitioned into permanent/stable housing.
 8 State Program Name: Housing Rehabilitation Funding Sources: CDBG Describe the state program addressed by the Method of Distribution.
 Local units of government may apply for funds for Housing grants include home rehabilitation, demolition, neighborhood development, and home-based business rehabilitation.
 All homeowner households receiving assistance must meet LMI guidelines.
 Before a community considers a grant they are required to complete a Housing Assessment Tool (HAT) to determine their needs and are encouraged to attend a Housing Interagency Advisory Committee meeting.
 These grants are awarded on a competitive basis once per year.